cram2/pycram/doc/source/examples.rst

 the relations are reflected in the database and fields of the object.
 An example implementation of these methods can be seen in :meth:`pycram.task.TaskTreeNode.to_sql` and :meth:`pycram.task.TaskTreeNode.insert`.

+When using the ORM to record the experiments a MetaData instance is created.
+For a clean data management it is important to fill out the description.
+For this, check the documentation of :meth:`pycram.orm.base.MetaData`.

 Examples
 --------